Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Code Validation and Convergence

-In the first panel of Figure \ref{fig:convergence}, we display the variation of the simulation's spatial resolution in the vicinity of the planet via the number of static mesh refinement levels that subdivide the base resolution.
-This compares models A3, A4, A, and A6, which are tabulated in Table \ref{simtable}.
+In the lower panels, we examine the effects of spatial resolution, first in our radiative transfer post-processing, then in our hydrodynamic simulations themselves.
+Resolution is controlled by the number of static mesh refinement levels in the box that extends 10 planet radii around the planet.
+The lower left panel demonstrates minimal differences between the spectra from model A6 downsampled to post-process at maximum refinement level 3, 4, or 5, decreasing the effective spatial resolution during the post-processing but not during the hydrodynamic evolution itself.
+This downsampling is valualble because the ray-tracing is memory intensive, and each downsampling reduces the memory usage by a factor of 8.
+We find that the various degrees of downsampling are nearly indistinguishable, which agrees with our results for $f_l$ that small scale features do not dominate the emergent spectra.
+Finally, we find that our hydrodynamic models with maximal refinements of 3, 4, 5, and 6 levels around the planet all achieve similar (though not completely identical) results, with the line depth being slightly larger in the most-finely resolved case.
+The relevant models here are A3, A4, A, and A6, which are tabulated in Table \ref{simtable}.
 From Table \ref{simtable} we note that these models generate similar, but not identical, time-averaged outflow rates from the star and planet.
 In model A3, the resolution element is $\delta r \approx 0.495R_p$, or about half of the planet radius.
 In model A4, $\delta r \approx 0.248R_p$, in model A, $\delta r \approx 0.124R_p$, and in model A6, $\delta r \approx 0.062R_p$.
 These represent approximately 2, 4, 8, and 16 zones across the planet radius in models A3, A4, A, and A6, respectively.
 We note that it is important that the planet radius is close to divisible by the resolution element given that our mesh is approximately Cartesian in the vicinity of the planet because the origin of the spherical polar geometry is at the star (otherwise the planet's numerical size would change with resolution choice).
-Figure \ref{fig:convergence} demonstrates that all of the models yield broadly similar results, with the spectra of models A and A6 ($N_{\rm SMR}=5$,6) producing nearly indistinguishable spectra.
-That it requires approximately 8 zones across the planet radius to adequately resolve the flow near the planet is not entirely surprising as this is several times the stencil that is applied in computing second-order finite difference derivatives in Athena++.